vdcmhaodl/Wordle/README.md

 ### Overview
 Wordle is a popular guessing word game.
 This is a self-project contributed by Võ Đình Cao Minh Hào - 24127035, this project is for Computation Thinking Course by VNUHCM-University of Science.

-Thank you for wordlist dataset to: https://github.com/tabatkins/wordle-list
+Thank you **tabatkins** for  wordlist dataset: https://github.com/tabatkins/wordle-list

 ### How to run